GIANT COVALENT STRUCTURES

 the Energetics Notes.

-- They are usually poor conductors of electricity because the electrons are not usually free to move as they can in metallic structures.
+- They are usually poor conductors of electricity because the electrons are not usually free to move as they

-- Also because of the strength of the bonding
+- Also, because of the strength of the bonding

 in all directions in the structure, they are often very hard,